avidadearthur/betterpython/README.md

 The only thing we have to do when we subscribe to an event type is to check if there's already a list of that event type otherwiise we create it.

-We also need to be able to post an event and pass some data with it
+We also need to be able to post an event and pass some data with it.
+If the event doesn't exist, the function doesn't do anything.
+Otherwise the data will be transmitted for each subscriber function.

 ### Moving to an event-based approach

-### The complete solution
+Now what we can do is to go back to the user functions and replace the old code with post_event calls.
+This helps to group different event handlers in a way that makes sense instead of leaving up to the user.py functions to post the events.

 ### The power of an event-based system
+Therefore the only dependency is on the event_handler system.
+On top of what has been done, we could add log and email listeners.
+Since user.py simply posts an event, the code is also very flexible to API changes.

+## 5 - Unit Testing